Logan Verrett: Texas Rangers

-Return to the Mets
+New York Mets (second stint)

 The Rangers returned Verrett to the Mets on May 4, 2015, and assigned to Las Vegas.
 After Verrett pitched to a 2–0 win–loss record and a 3.00 ERA in 11 appearances, four of which were starts, the Mets promoted Verrett to the major leagues on June 18.
 Verrett pitched to a 0.73 ERA with 12 strikeouts in 12 1/3 innings before the Mets optioned him to Las Vegas due to the activation of Jenrry Mejía from the suspended list on July 7.
 The Mets promoted Verrett to the major leagues on August 18, when Bobby Parnell went on the disabled list.
 In his first major league start in place of Matt Harvey, Verrett pitched eight innings, striking out eight and giving up one run in his first career win against the Colorado Rockies at Coors Field with the Mets winning 5–1.
 Verrett finished the 2015 season with a 1–1 record and 3.03 ERA in 38 2/3 innings pitched.

 Verrett made the Mets' roster for Opening Day in 2016.
 On April 13, 2016, Verrett made his first start of the season and second of his career against the Miami Marlins at Citi Field in place of Jacob deGrom.
 Verrett pitched six scoreless innings, and received a no decision.

 On April 19, 2016, he made his second start of the year against the Philadelphia Phillies at Citizens Bank Park.
 He once again pitched six scoreless innings just allowing six hits, one walk and striking out four for his first win of the season.
 The Mets would go on to win 11–1.
 In his first two starts, he hasn't allowed a run while striking out ten in twelve innings.
 Verrett also recorded his first major league hit, a double on 1–0 pitch from the opposing pitcher Vince Velasquez to lead off the fifth inning.

 Baltimore Orioles

-The Mets traded Verrett to the Baltimore Orioles on November 30, 2016, for cash considerations.
-He made his Orioles debut on April 30, pitching 2 scoreless innings and getting the win.
-He elected free agency on September 30, 2017.
+On November 30, 2016, Verrett was traded to the Baltimore Orioles in exchange for cash considerations.
+He made his Orioles debut on April 30, 2017, pitching two scoreless innings and getting the win against the New York Yankees.
+In 4 games for Baltimore, he posted a 4.22 ERA with 9 strikeouts over 10 2/3 innings pitched.
+Verrett was designated for assignment by the Orioles on September 1.
+He cleared waivers and was sent outright to the Triple–A Norfolk Tides on September 5.
+Verrett elected free agency on September 30.